kamrulislambappy/kamrulislambappy/README.md

 I am a web developer.
 Learning my knowledge and sharing my knowledge with others as much as possible.
 I love solving coding problems and solving real world problems.
 I work strategically, goal-oriented, and always with one end goal in mind. some technologies I enjoy working with include JavaScript as well as PHP.
 In my free time I like to visit nature and visit different places.

-Skills: PHP / JavaScript / SQL / HTML / CSS
+Skills: PHP / JavaScript / SQL / HTML / CSS / Git

 - 🔭 I’m currently working on Freelancer.com
 - 🌱 I’m currently learning JavaScript